-In most trades at Conestoga College, we offer a Certificate of Qualification Exam Prep course for level 3 apprentices.
-As of January 1, 2017, the MTCU has made exam prep courses for block release training in a number of trades mandatory for level 3 apprentices.
-Those apprentices who are affected will be notified of the mandatory exam prep course on their Offer of Classroom Training Letter from the MTCU.
-The MTCU has determined that there will be an additional fee of $50 per apprentice to cover the cost of the five-day course, which will be included on the Offer of Classroom Training.
-If eligible for Employment Insurance and other income supports, these benefits will automatically be extended to cover the duration of the exam prep course.
+In most trades at Conestoga College, we offer a Certificate of Qualification Exam Prep course for Level 3 apprentices.
+As of January 1, 2017, the MCU has made exam prep courses for block release training in a number of trades mandatory for Level 3 apprentices.
+Those apprentices who are affected will be notified of the mandatory exam prep course on their Offer of Classroom Training letter from the MCU.
+The MCU has determined that there will be an additional fee of $50 per apprentice to cover the cost of the five-day course, which will be included on the Offer of Classroom Training letter.
+If eligible for employment insurance and other income supports, these benefits will automatically be extended to cover the duration of the exam prep course.

 To stay current on the happenings in the School of Trades & Apprenticeship, please visit our newsletter section.

-Conestoga grants a College Certificate to every apprentice who completes all levels of trade school and we encourage every apprentice to celebrate this achievement at Convocation in either June or November (dependent on your program completion date).
+Conestoga grants a college certificate to every apprentice who completes all levels of trade school.
+We encourage every apprentice to celebrate this achievement at either the spring, fall or winter convocation ceremony (dependent on your program completion date).